Phi Kappa Phi

-The Honor Society of Phi Kappa Phi (or simply Phi Kappa Phi or ΦΚΦ) is an honor society established in 1897 to recognize and encourage superior scholarship without restriction as to the area of study, and to promote the "unity and democracy of education".
+The Honor Society of Phi Kappa Phi (or simply Phi Kappa Phi or ΦΚΦ) is an honor society established in 1897 to recognize and encourage superior scholarship without restriction as to the area of study.
 It was the fourth academic society in the United States to be organized around recognizing academic excellence, and it is the oldest all-discipline honor society.
 It is a member of the Honor Society Caucus.